 The Life of Hunter S. Thompson. / By Jann S. Wenner and Corey Seymour

 I am taking this moment to riff on Joe Klein’s review of the recently published biography of Hunter S. Thompson.
 ‘Fear and Loathing in Las Vegas’ is a book that had a profound effect on the direction of my life.
-I spent one summer in the early 80’s living in that book due to the fact that there were no drugs to be had on … Read the rest
+I spent one summer in the early 80’s living in that book due to the fact that there were no drugs to be had on the barren coast of New Hampshire at the time.

 The German telecom company T-Mobile is claiming the color magenta!
 We have to stop them!
 T-Mobile started sueing Dutch companies which use magenta in print and commercial campaigns.
 They already sued Compello and they are urging “Slam FM” and “100% NL” to quit using magenta as well!
 T-Mobile claims to own the rights for the use of magenta!
-They claim to have the rights registered at OAMI which is completely bonkers, in this … Read the rest
+They claim to have the rights registered at OAMI which is completely bonkers, in this way they claim to own the rights of Magenta over whole Europe!
+Everyone should be allowed to use magenta anywhere, anytime!
+It’s part of the colorspectrum and the colorspectrum should always be free!
+Its time to smack some sense into T-Mobile!
+Here we can start off with a petition for reclaiming Magenta.… Read the rest

 I have been having a good time using Twitter lately.
 Lots of cool people, throwing out info about the daily minutiae of their lives.
 Being online all the time during the work week and beyond, it is nice to have a little SMS type broadcast device for the Wild West that is the Web.